pnkraemer/probdiffeq/docs/quickstart/transitioning_from_other_packages.md

 It has been used, for instance, to solve [million-dimensional](https://arxiv.org/abs/2110.11812) differential equations.

 ProbDiffEq is (more or less) a successor of Tornadox: it can do almost everything that Tornadox can do, but is generally faster (compiling entire solver loops instead of only single steps), offers more solvers, and provides more features built ``around'' IVP solutions: e.g. dense output or posterior sampling.
-ProbDiffEq is also more thoroughly tested and has a few example notebooks that are not yet (that is, at the time of writing this document) implemented in Tornadox.
+ProbDiffEq is also more thoroughly tested and documented, and has a few features that are not yet (that is, at the time of writing this document) implemented in Tornadox.

 ProbDiffEq can reproduce most of the implementations in Tornadox: